 Offense Category Description Person Offenses Offenses involving physical injury, threat, or other non-financial harm to persons.
 Death Offenses Offenses resulting in death of a person, but not amounting to murder.
 Murder Offenses Offenses involving murder (or Attempted Aggravated Murder) of another person.
 Financial Offenses with Serious Loss Certain specific financial offenses, including major fraud offenses, that result in pecuniary losses to victim(s) of over \$50,000.
-Specific 3rd Certain third-degree felony offenses considered more dangerous than offenses in the "other" category Possession Only Offenses involving only possession of controlled substances.
+Specific 2nd 2nd Degree Felony Possession of a Firearm by a Restricted Person Specific 3rd Certain third-degree felony offenses considered more dangerous than offenses in the "other" category Possession Only Offenses involving only possession of controlled substances.
 Other Offenses that do not fit into the above categories, including drug offenses that are not "possession only," property/financial offenses that do not result in serious financial loss, offenses against the public order, etc. Also includes offenses not specified in these Addenda, unless the sentencing, release, or supervision authority finds they fit into another category.

-\Sex Offenses are categorized separately in Addendum C.
+Sex Offenses are categorized separately in Addendum C.